Welcome, and thanks for visiting my website!

 Do You Like My Picture Book Author Hat?

-If you’re here to learn more about my work as a picture book author, click on my book links.
-I was so grateful & thrilled to receive a 2016 Ezra Jack Keats New Writer Honor for A Crow of His Own!
+I was so grateful & thrilled to receive a 2016 Ezra Jack Keats New Writer Honor for my first picture book, A Crow of His Own!
 You can read my blog post for Charlesbridge Publishing about my trip to USM to receive the award, and I hope you’ll visit illustrator David Hyde Costello’s website.
 A sequel, A Kid of Their Own, will publish in 2019.

 Or Do You Like My Storytime Hat?